Otter-Bots/support/README.md

 # TypeScript Sapphire Bot example

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+A private ticketing bot for Otter Development, used to provide a smooth support experience.
+Built using the [sapphire framework][sapphire], written in TypeScript

 ## How to use it?